SPEECHCOG/video_preprocessing/README.md

 # video_preprocessing

-different video pre- processing tasks for VGS models
+This repository contains different video processing tasks for audio-video associative learning and alignement.